-- People under the age of 18, unless they are psychologically affected.
-(It can be done for a 16-year-old if he is complaining much about the crookedness of the nose accordingly does not want to go out)
+- People under the age of 18, unless are psychologically affected.
+(It can be done for a 16-year-old if he is complaining much about the crookedness of the nose and accordingly does not want to go out)

 - Those who want to have a rhinoplasty just because someone else wants it.

 It is important not to operate the candidates who are not suitable for nose surgery.
 There are some risks related to nose aesthetics that occur in candidates who are not suitable for rhinoplasty.